garrandall/popular-music-data/tracks/love-theme-from--eyes-of-laura-mars---prisoner--barbra-streisand.md

 I've been taken
 And i've been hypnotized
 And your eyes say everything
-You want to keep me here forever, i can't escape
+You want to keep me here forever, I can't escape
 One minute's so sincere
 Then you completely turn against me and i'm afraid
 You don't have to say you love me
 'cause if you want me, i'll stay
-'cause i can't turn away
+'cause I can't turn away
 I'm like a prisoner
 Captured by your eyes
 I've been taken